 11.4 Termination by You for Cause.
 You may terminate for cause a subscription of twelve (12) months or greater for Articulate's material breach of these Terms, so long as you give Articulate prior written notice and afford Articulate not less than thirty (30) days to cure such breach.
 If after such cure period the breach is not resolved, you will receive a prorated refund of your prepaid fees for the remainder of the term, so long as you send us a written request (at Rise Customer Support) within thirty (30) days of the termination effective date.

 11.5 Termination by Us.
-If we terminate these Terms for cause and/or for the reasons detailed below (to the extent permissible under applicable law), we will make reasonable effort to notify you at least 30 days prior to termination via the email address that you provide to us, with instructions on how to retrieve Your Content.
-We may terminate these Terms (and your access to Services) at any time if:
+We may terminate these Terms for cause and/or for the reasons detailed below (to the extent permissible under applicable law), and will make reasonable effort to notify you at least 30 days prior to termination via the email address that you provide to us, if: